 Entertainment television continually provides a false impression of those who commit mass public shootings and how they commit them.
 Show after show has mass public shootings involving machine guns, though that never happens.
 But another myth is that attacks are frequently by white supremacists.
 In his first Townhall as president, Biden claimed: “And now a rise of political extremism, white supremacy, domestic terrorism that we must confront and we will defeat.”
 CBS entertainment television constantly portrays white supremacists as the most pressing danger facing the country, committing almost all the mass public shootings.
 Yet, that is far from the case.

 The claim that these killers are so overwhelmingly white is also misleading.
-While whites (excluding those from Middle Eastern descent) make up most mass public shooters, that is 7.4% below their share of the population.
+While whites (excluding those from Middle Eastern descent) make up most mass public shooters, that is 6.4% below their share of the population.
 Hispanics are even lower than their percentage of the U.S. population.
-By contrast, those of Middle Eastern descent, Asians, blacks, and American Indians are all above their population shares.
-If you combine all Christian groups together, you get 12.5% being Christian, so that slightly exceeds the number of Muslims, though Muslims and other non-Christian religions are overrepresented relative to their share of the population and Christians and Jews are underrepresented.
+By contrast, those of Middle Eastern descent, Asians, Blacks, and American Indians are all above their population shares.
+If you combine all Christian groups together, you get 16.3% being Christian so that exceeds the number of Muslims, though Muslims and other non-Christian religions are overrepresented relative to their share of the population and Christians and Jews are underrepresented.

 However, mass public shooters are overwhelmingly male, with 96% of shooters being male.